Ten Speed Press: History

-In 1983, Ten Speed acquired Celestial Arts, (Millbrae, CA) "founded in the late 1960s as a printer of rock music posters", from Gary Kurtz, a Star Wars producer.
+In 1983, Ten Speed acquired Celestial Arts (Millbrae, CA), "founded in the late 1960s as a printer of rock music posters," from Gary Kurtz, a Star Wars producer.

 In 2002, the company acquired Crossing Press, a publisher specializing in metaphysics, alternative lifestyles, and healing.

-In February 2009, Ten Speed Press was bought by Random House and is now part of their Crown Publishing Group division.
-Before the takeover, it published under its four imprints, Ten Speed Press, Celestial Arts, Crossing Press, and Tricycle Press, more than 100 new hardcovers and trade paperbacks annually and had a backlist of more than 1,000 active titles.
+By 2009, the company published under its four imprints — Ten Speed Press, Celestial Arts, Crossing Press, and Tricycle Press — more than 100 new hardcovers and trade paperbacks annually, and had a backlist of more than 1,000 active titles.

+Ten Speed Press was bought by Random House in February 2009 and became part of their Crown Publishing Group division.
+Founder Phil Wood died of cancer in December 2010.

 Watson-Guptill became an imprint of Ten Speed Press under Random House in 2013, part of their Crown Publishing Group.

+In 2023, a graphic imprint called Ten Speed Graphic was launched.

 Tricycle Press

-Tricycle Press was the children's imprint of Ten Speed Press, which published the Amelia's notebooks series, among others.
+Tricycle Press was the children's imprint of Ten Speed Press, which published the Amelia's Notebooks series, among others.
 Tricycle also published Who's in a Family? in 1997 and King & King in 2002, books that addressed different types of families, including those headed by gay parents.
 The imprint ceased publishing new books in 2011.